wsalame/AWS-SAA-C02-Course/README.md

 These are used to allow incoming management connections.
 Once connected, you can then go on to access internal only VPC resources.
 Used as a management point or as an entry point for a private only VPC.
 This is an inbound management point.
 Can be configured to only allow specific IP addresses or to authenticate with SSH.
 It can also integrate with your on premise identification service.
 ### 1.5.6.
 Network Access Control List (NACL)
 Network Access Control Lists (NACLs) are a type of security filter (like firewalls) which can filter traffic as it enters or leaves a subnet.
 All VPCs have a default NACL, this is associated with all subnets of that VPC by default.
 NACLs are used when traffic enters or leaves a subnet.
 Since they are attached to a subnet and not a resource, they only filter data as it crosses in or out.
-If two EC2 instances in a VPC communicate, the NACL does nothing because it is not involved.
+If two EC2 instances in the same subnet communicate, the NACL does nothing because it is not involved.

-NACLs have an inbound and outbound sets of rules.
+NACLs have two set of rules: inbound and outbound.

-When a specific rule set has been called, the one with the lowest rule number first.
+Rules are processed in order and that processing starts with the lowest rule number.
 As soon as one rule is matched, the processing stops for that particular piece of traffic.

-The action can be for the traffic to **allow** or **deny** the traffic.
+The action on a particular NACL rule can be to explicitly **allow** or **deny** the traffic.

-Each rule has the following fields related to traffic
+Each rule has the following fields related to traffic:

 - type
 - protocol: tcp, udp, or icmp
 - port range
 - Inbound rule: Source - who traffic is from
 - Outbound rule: Destination - who traffic is destined to
 Examples:
 - ssh: tcp port 22
 - http: tcp port 80
 - https: tcp port 443
 - ping traffic: icmp

-If all of those fields match, then the first rule will either allow or deny.
+If all of those fields match, then the first rule will either allow or deny the traffic.

-The rule at the bottom with `*` is the **implicit deny** This cannot be edited and is defaulted on each rule list.
+The rule at the bottom with `*` is the **implicit deny**.
+This cannot be edited and is defaulted on each rule list.
 If no other rules match the traffic being evaluated, it will be denied.